Your company may be your pension, but there are other retirement planning strategies to consider.

 For some, retirement may be an unexpected decision, prompted by family or business events or even health reasons.
 It’s this uncertainty that makes early planning essential to understand what retirement might mean for you and your business.
 This includes making decisions on whether, and when, the business will be sold or transferred, in addition to plans for setting money aside for yourself, your family and any philanthropic intentions.

-“Many people are financially well off and don’t need their pension benefits, therefore they think they don’t have to worry about it.
-But what they don’t think about is that they can use them to help their family,” says Lindskog.
-While the business might be the primary source of wealth, Lindskog says it is wise to have at least two options: the business and a pension on the side.
+“Many of the business owners we support are financially well off and don’t need their pension benefits, therefore they think they don’t have to worry about it.
+But what they don’t think about is that they can use them to help their family,” says Smith.
+“While the business might be the primary source of wealth, it’s wise to have at least two options: the business and a pension on the side.”

-Within a family business, however, selling up to fund retirement is not always an option.
+Within a family business, however, selling up to fund retirement isn’t always an option.
 For example, you might choose to transfer or gift the company to a child or other family member, with the option to retain shares or draw income as an employee or consultant to help fund your retirement.

 But not all children might want to continue with the family business, triggering further conversations around wealth transfer and succession planning.